kondrak/vkQuake2/README.md

 Acknowledgements
 ===
 - Sascha Willems for his [Vulkan Samples](https://github.com/SaschaWillems/Vulkan)
+- Adam Sawicki for [Vulkan Memory Allocator](https://github.com/GPUOpen-LibrariesAndSDKs/VulkanMemoryAllocator) and tips on how to use it as efficiently as possible
 - Axel Gneiting for [vkQuake](https://github.com/Novum/vkQuake) which was a great inspiration and a rich source of knowledge
 - LunarG team and the Khronos Group for their invaluable help and resources